Bolton Institute of Medical Sciences

 Supporting local skills

-We’re also working to provide jobs for students.
-In collaboration with Bolton College and the University of Bolton, students from various construction-related disciplines, such as site management, bricklaying, joinery and painting and decorating, will work alongside our team during the construction process.
+We also created 28 new jobs, 13 of which were filled by Bolton residents.
+This included working to provide jobs for students, in collaboration with Bolton College and the University of Bolton, with students from various construction-related disciplines, such as site management, bricklaying, joinery and painting and decorating, working alongside our team during the construction process.

-17-year-old Jake Hough (above) is the first apprentice on-site from Bolton College.
-Studying for a Level 4 Site Supervisor Apprenticeship, Jake will complete one year of his apprenticeship on the IMS site before transitioning to another Willmott Dixon project to ensure sustained employment throughout the course of the apprenticeship.
+One example was 17-year-old Jake Hough (above), who was the first apprentice from Bolton College.
+Studying for a Level 4 Site Supervisor Apprenticeship, Jake completed one year of his apprenticeship on the site before transitioning to another Willmott Dixon project to ensure sustained employment throughout the course of the apprenticeship.
 Jake lives locally to Bolton and is one of many local residents contributing towards the construction of the project.

 Jake said: